Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Introduction

-On the other hand, self-supervised learning also shows great potential for noise-robust ASR.
+On the other hand, self-supervised learning also shows great potential for noise-robust ASR~\cite{chiu2022self}.
 SSL is originally motivated to leverage large amounts of unlabeled data for neural network training.
-For instance, contrastive predictive coding (CPC)~\cite{oord2018representation} and Wav2vec~\cite{schneider2019wav2vec} perform next-frame prediction based on current received frames using contrastive loss, TERA~\cite{liu2021tera} performs contextual speech representation learning with BERT~\cite{devlin2018bert} by reconstructing the masked input frames in an utterance.
+For instance, TERA~\cite{liu2021tera} performs contextual speech representation learning with BERT~\cite{devlin2018bert} by reconstructing the masked input frames in an utterance.
 Similarly, Wav2vec2.0~\cite{baevski2020wav2vec} employs a convolutional neural network (CNN) downsampler to extract local speech features from raw waveform, which are then sent into BERT to perform mask prediction with contrastive loss.
 HuBERT~\cite{hsu2021hubert} performs offline clustering to provide labels for mask prediction, and WavLM~\cite{chen2022wavlm} introduces an utterance mixing data augmentation method to improve HuBERT.
 Data2vec~\cite{baevski2022data2vec} follows the teacher-student training scheme~\cite{tarvainen2017mean} and adopts continuous contextual representations as targets to preform regression tasks.
 Recently, there are increasing SSL works to improve the noise robustness of ASR.
 Wav2vec-switch~\cite{wang2022wav2vec} models the noise robustness into contextual speech representations by contrastive learning.
-Work~\cite{wang2022improving} performs an extra clean waveform reconstruction task to improve the noise robustness of Wav2vec2.0.
 Enhanced Wav2vec2.0 (EW2)~\cite{zhu2022noise} performs mask prediction with noisy speech representations and clean quantized targets, which results in stronger robustness against various noisy conditions than vanilla Wav2vec2.0.